justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

--   When creating a Cron Trigger, the date-time is saved properly, but upon editing it is not displayed back.
-This is a UI bug with an open ticket.
-If you check the JSON config, you will see that the date-time values are saved correctly.
+-   When creating a Cron Trigger, the date-time is saved properly (you can check the JSON config), but it is not displayed back in the config UI.
+This is due to Homebridge UI using an older date-time implementation.
+A request has been opened for supporting the newer date-time implementation.
--   The Homebridge UI does not provide expanding and folding accessory sections, except for the deprecated plugin type.
-So if you have a lot of accessories, it's going to require a lot of scrolling.
-An enhancement request has been opened here: "[Homebridge UI improvements](https://github.com/justjam2013/homebridge-virtual-accessories/issues/32)".
-Please read the details and provide your support for this enhancement to the Homebridge UI functionality.
-I have added expand/fold functionality provided by the underlying framework, but I haven't yet found a way to display the accessory name on the collapsed section header.
+-   The framework used by Homebridge UI to render config forms does not provide header/title customization for an array of items.
+So if you have a lot of accessories, it's going to either require a lot of scrolling if they are expanded, or if they are collapsed you see a list of numbered accessories.
+I have chosen to display items collapsed by default.
+A feature request has been opened to support customized titles.

 ## What if I run into a problem?